The Walt Disney Family Museum

 Fun and Educational

 Being a homeschooling family that loves to travel, we’ve visited a lot of museums all over the United States, but we’ve never been as excited as we were to visit this one!
-We loved taking a journey through Walt’s life, from humble beginnings and struggling career, to his vision for Disney World that wasn’t realized until after his death.
+We loved taking a journey through Walt’s life, from humble beginnings and struggling career, to his creation of Mickey Mouse and vision for Disney World that wasn’t realized until after his death.
 Walt was loved by many and had an infectious desire to have fun and bring joy to everyone he knew.

-As a little girl, I dreamed of becoming a Disney animator one day!
-I loved walking through the animation studios at Disney World and imagined how fun it would be to work there.
+As a little girl, I dreamed of becoming a Disney animator one day for the Walt Disney Studios animation department!
+I loved walking through the animation studios at Disney World and imagined how fun it would be to work there and create Disney films.
 I appreciated learning about the history of Disney animation between Walt and his brother, Roy.

 The whole area surrounding the museum is beautiful and the kids loved running around in the grassy area out front.
-There are beautiful views of the Golden Gate Bridge from inside the museum and around back.
-There are big, red chairs to sit on in the grass which made for an enjoyable little stop before and after the museum.
+Located in the Presidio of San Francisco, there are beautiful views of the Golden Gate Bridge from inside the museum and around back.
+There are big, red chairs to sit on in the grass, surrounded by beautiful historic buildings, which made for an enjoyable little stop before and after the museum.